 So what other ingredients give this recipe its rich flavor?

 Cashews, of course, it’s another key player in this recipe that adds to the creamy, buttery flavor.
-Also, don’t forget the nutritional yeast which is what gives this recipe it’s cheesy flavor.
+Also, don’t forget the nutritional yeast which is what gives this recipe a cheesy flavor.
 It’s our magical fairy dust that turns anything into a cheesy blend of goodness and it also gives a boost of protein and B vitamins.
 How awesome is that?!

 - 2 zucchini